Hops: History

 The first documented hop cultivation was in 736, in the Hallertau region of present-day Germany.
 In 768, hop gardens were left to the Cloister of Saint-Denis in a will of Pepin the Short, the father of Charlemagne.
 The first mention of hops being used in German brewing was in 1079.

 Not until the 13th century did hops begin to start threatening the use of gruit for flavouring.
 Gruit was used when the nobility levied taxes on hops.
-Whichever was taxed made the brewer then quickly switch to the other.
+Whichever was taxed made the brewer switch to the other.

 In Britain, hopped beer was first imported from Holland around 1400, yet hops were condemned as late as 1519 as a "wicked and pernicious weed".

 In Germany, using hops was also a religious and political choice in the early 16th century.
-There was no tax on hops to be paid to the Catholic church, unlike on gruit.
-For this reason the Protestants preferred hopped beer.
+There was no tax on hops to be paid to the Catholic Church, unlike on gruit.
+For this reason, Protestants preferred hopped beer.

 Hops used in England were imported from France, Holland and Germany and were subject to import duty; it was not until 1524 that hops were first grown in the southeast of England (Kent), when they were introduced as an agricultural crop by Dutch farmers.
 Consequently, many words used in the hop industry derive from the Dutch language.
 Hops were then grown as far north as Aberdeen, near breweries for convenience of infrastructure.

 According to Thomas Tusser's 1557 Five Hundred Points of Good Husbandry: